Compare Income Protection cover available from nib and keep your income secure from illness or injury.

 No income means no groceries, no fuel in the car and no money to pay the bills and if you have a mortgage, it could even mean losing your home.
-Which is why income protection insurance is not just a good idea, it’s actually a necessity.
+Which is why income protection insurance is not just a good idea, it can be just a necessity.

 What does the policy cover?